dansmyers/Simulation/README.md

 The sprint deliverables will be graded on a **binary scale**: you'll receive either **one full point** or **zero points**.
 To receive credit for a sprint deliverable, the work you submit must be:

-1. Substantially complete and correct (there may be a few issues, but only minor ones).
+- Substantially complete and correct (there may be a few issues, but only minor ones).
-2. Shows real understanding and application of the course material.
+- Indicative of real understanding and application of the course material.
-3. Completed on time in the required format.
+- Completed on time in the required format.

 All of the quizzes will be worth **one total point** and the questions on each quiz will be weighted equally.
 For example, if there are four questions on a quiz (which will be the typical case):